-Specialty mental health services are mental health services for people who have mental health condition or emotional problems that a regular doctor cannot treat.
-These illnesses or problems are severe enough that they get in the way of a person's ability to carry on with their daily activities.
+Specialty mental health services are mental health services for people who have mental health condition or emotional problems that a pediatrician or family physician may not be able to treat.
+These conditions are severe enough that they get in the way of a person's ability to carry on with their daily activities.